-- · a bankruptcy, liquidation or reorganization; or - · an acceleration of the debentures due to an event of default under the indenture, we will be permitted to make payments on the debentures only after we have satisfied all of our senior debt obligations.
+- · a bankruptcy, liquidation or reorganization; or - an acceleration of the debentures due to an event of default under the indenture, we will be permitted to make payments on the debentures only after we have satisfied all of our senior debt obligations.
 Also, if payment or other defaults occur on senior debt, payments on the debentures may be blocked indefinitely or for specified periods.
 Therefore, payments on the debentures may be delayed or not permitted or we may not have sufficient assets remaining to pay amounts due on any or all of the debentures.

 The indenture for the debentures does not limit our ability, or that of any of our presently existing or future subsidiaries, to incur senior debt, other indebtedness or other liabilities.
-As of March 31, 2008, we did not have any senior debt outstanding, and our subsidiaries had approximately \$308.1 million of outstanding indebtedness and other liabilities, excluding deferred revenue, intercompany liabilities and liabilities of a type not required to be reflected on the balance sheet of such subsidiaries in accordance with generally accepted accounting principles.
+As of March 31, 2008, we had \$140 million in senior debt outstanding under our unsecured revolving credit facility and we had utilized \$1.9 million of the \$50 million limit for outstanding letters of credit, and our subsidiaries had approximately \$308.1 million of outstanding indebtedness and other liabilities, excluding deferred revenue, intercompany liabilities and liabilities of a type not required to be reflected on the balance sheet of such subsidiaries in accordance with generally accepted accounting principles.
 From time to time we and our subsidiaries may incur additional indebtedness, including senior debt, which could adversely affect our ability to pay our obligations under the debentures.
-We currently have a \$500 million revolving credit facility.
-To the extent we make any borrowings under this facility, these amounts would constitute senior debt.
+The \$140 million in borrowing and \$1.9 million under our letter of credit as of March 31, 2008, and any other borrowing we may undertake under our \$500 million revolving credit facility constitute senior debt.